 Even if your small business is profitable right now, you need to stay ahead of your competition to remain successful in the future.

-I narrowed down the top 15 marketing tactics for local business owners.
+We narrowed down the top 15 marketing tactics for local business owners.
 Use this guide as a reference for your future marketing campaigns.

 1. Set up your free listing with Google

 How are new customers finding you?